11 Destinations That Are Even Better in the Winter

 Alaska is a shoo-in for a great winter getaway, even though many people only think of visiting the 49th state in the summer.
 For winter fun, head to Fairbanks, where you can stay at a new lodge with glass-ceiling domes for aurora viewing in comfort and then head out ice fishing and snowmobiling.
 Want even more adventure?
 Consider a guided adventure that combines northern lights, cross-country skiing, and dog mushing.
 Speaking of dogs, Fairbanks also provides a front-row seat to Alaska’s famed Iditarod dog sled race.
 If you love traveling during the cold season, these are the best winter destinations in every state.

 The northernmost point of Europe, right on the border of Russia, is really, really cold in winter (like -16 degrees in the sun).
 But it has to be cold for the Kirkenes Snowhotel here to welcome visitors to its ice-sculpted rooms.
 (Don’t want to spend the night on ice?
 Tour the shimmering igloo during the afternoon and then stay in one of the property’s cozy glass-fronted Gamme Cabins instead).
 This far north, your evenings will very likely be filled with the ethereal vision of the Aurora Borealis, and when you see the green dancing lights, you’ll most likely forget about the frosty temperatures.
 When you’re not sky-gazing, jump on a sled pulled by huskies or bring your appetite for a King Crab Safari.
 First, you’ll be tucked into the back of long sleigh pulled by a snowmobile across the icy sea.
 Then crab fishermen drill into the ice to create a hole to pull up the monstrous crabs.
 Another quick sleigh trip and you’ve reached a cozy cottage where crab claws as long as your forearm are served up minutes after being plucked from the frigid waters, tasting of salt water and dripping with melted butter.
 A rich reward for braving the cold.
-Don’t miss these vacations for people who love winter activities.
+All of these winter opportunities may be why its so easy for the country to embrace koselig—a Norewegian concept that preaches embracing happy living during winter.
+Or, you can also visit one of these places where it’s summer right now.

 One of America’s most popular ski resorts takes full advantage of its picturesque location in the Rocky Mountains, with ski-in/ski-out resorts that allow you to always keep your eyes on the mountain as you enjoy the day in the snow trying out 5,000 acres of snow-covered trails.
 Vail Village combines old-world charm with modern amenities, so its just as easy to sip a glass of champagne while you take off your snow boots as it is to get a hot cocoa.
 Need inspiration before you hit the slopes?
 Stop in at the Colorado Ski & Snowboard Museum and Hall of Fame.
 Check out these other towns that are prettiest in the winter.